hbctraining/publication_perfect/lessons/08_figure_specific_packages.md

 ```

 Running the examples from the help page can be quite illuminating when exploring the range of possibilities.
 Note that since ggvenn is based in ggplot we can add layers just like any other plot.

 However, to do this properly we have to add more traditional ggplot commands.
 Here is our above graph with full ggplot code:

 ```r
 ggplot(data_up, aes(A=PAX6, B=TBR2)) + geom_venn() + theme_void()
 ```

 `geom_venn()` comes from the `ggvenn` package.
-Note that for most uses the simple ggvenn() command should suffice but to add addition layers such as a title we need to use the more complex syntax.
+Note that for most uses, the simple ggvenn() command should suffice but to add additional layers such as a title we need to use the more complex syntax.

 **theme_void() is necessary here to remove all grids, axes, and coloring from the background.**